Trosaar/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  Adaptive websites allow the page to display differently using page breaks and a fully responsive website also allows for that page break but in addition to that, allows the page to scale (often using percentage based sizing) to fit the thousands of screen sized between the page breaks.

 2. Describe what it means to be mobile first vs desktop first.

+  Mobile first is simply the concept that you start by designing for smaller phone and work your way up.
+This often means using min-width specification for page breaks.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  62.5% allows us to easily convert rems into px assuming the users font is defaulted to 16px.
+Allowing for 1 rem to = 10px and 1.5 rem to = 15px.

 4. How would you describe preprocessing to someone new to CSS?

+  Preprocessing is a simplified way of writing CSS that then needs to be processed into CSS.
+So you're writing the code for CSS before it becomes CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  My favorite concept in preprocessing is nesting because it makes it easy to differentiate between the parts of the web page without creating many classes or having to retype the parent child elements over and over.
+The concept that gives me the most trouble is using the media queries.
+I find using the bubble effect and nesting forces me to create many media queries and it feels unorganized to me.
+I would rather just have all that in one spot.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.